 At CDH Law, our investigations are geared toward locating and securing evidence as quickly as possible.
 This often ensures we know more about the government’s case than the government does, which in turn provides an upper hand in negotiations and trial preparation.
 It is vital your attorney knows everything the government’s witnesses will say at trial in order to counter or defeat their claims.

 Complicated divorce cases benefit from investigators, as well.
 If you suspect your spouse is cheating or hiding assets, surveillance and other techniques may be necessary to confirm your suspicions.
-CDH Law partners with 1st Choice Private Investigations for our clients’ investigative needs.
-1st Choice, licensed by the New York Department of State, has its main office within our firm in downtown Syracuse.
+CDH Law partners with two investigation firms, 1st Choice Private Investigations and Intrigue Investigations, for our clients’ investigative needs.
+Both 1st Choice and Intrigue are licensed by the New York Department of State and maintain their main offices within our firm in downtown Syracuse.
 This co-location makes client meetings and case coordination efficient and productive.

 Learn About Adverse Witnesses

 If you know the evidence before the other party does, a lawyer can better plan how to win your case.
 A private investigator excels at learning about other people, including their motivations and biases.
 Surveillance, open source research, powerful software databases, and social media investigation are a few methods to obtain this data.